wp-plugins/wp-sticky-header/readme.txt

 1. Screenshot of Settings page.

-2. Screenshot of Notification bar.
+2. Screenshot of Notification bar on Top.

+3. Screenshot of Notification bar on Bottom.

 == Changelog ==

+= 1.3 =
+* Position changes can be mode.
+Either on Top or Bottom.

 = 1.2 =
 * Displays Notification bar on top of All / Home page / Single posts page / In selected pages,posts.